11 Ways to Be Normal & Not Feel Weird

 So, to feel more normal and less socially anxious, you need to work on your social skills so you can fit in better when you are among a group of people.

-You may need to talk with a therapist, practice smiling, learn to listen actively and mindfully, move out of your comfort bubble, and learn to initiate and partake in conversations.
+You may need to talk with a therapist, practice smiling, learn to listen actively and mindfully, move out of your comfort bubble, and initiate and participate in conversations.

 Tip 11.
 Focus on Them, Not You